Opioid Stewardship Program - What Can I Do?

 Use stigma- free language.

-Stigma is negative attitudes, beliefs or behaviours about a group of people because of their situation in life.
+Stigma is negative attitudes, beliefs, or behaviours about a group of people because of their situation in life.
 Stigma can discourage people with opioid use disorder from seeking help.
-You can avoid slang such as "addict".
-You can use language that shows care, rather than judgement.
+You can use person-first language that shows care, rather than judgement. e.g., person with substance use disorder rather than drug abuser or addict.

 (See "Helpful Links" below.)